praekeltfoundation/seed-documentation/configuration.md

 ### 1.7 Seed Auth API

+**Environment Variable:**

 * DJANGO_SETTINGS_MODULE - Django settings module
 * SECRET_KEY - Django secret key
 * IDENTITIES_DATABASE - dj_database_url style config
 * IDENTITIES_SENTRY_DSN - Sentry DSN
 * BROKER_URL - AMQP setup

+**Required Configuration:**

+Documentation on the Auth API can be found at: http://seed-auth-api.rtfd.org
+It needs to be bootstrapped in the following order:
+* Create an organisation
+* Create two teams in that organisation for CI Admins and CI Users
+* Grant those teams "ci:view" permissions

+Users should be placed in the "CI Users" team  to get access to the CI (we haven't implemented granular permissions yet).
+Once a user has been given basic permissions, the responsibility for creating Seed Service specific access tokens is given to the Seed Control Interface Service.
+This will allow all data manipulation to be done in the users context, providing an audit trail.

 ## 1.8 Project Specific Hub

+**Environment Variable:**

 * DJANGO_SETTINGS_MODULE - Django settings module
 * SECRET_KEY - Django secret key